 No action against Reform councillor over threat to punch colleague ‘in the jaw’

-Kent County Councillor Peter Osborne was facing a complaint signed by leaders of the opposition groups over a message he sent in autumn last year.

-A Reform councillor will face no sanctions for saying he would punch a colleague “right in the jaw” after a heated video meeting was leaked.
+A Reform Party councillor will face no disciplinary action despite being accused of threatening to punch a colleague "right in the jaw".

-Kent County Councillor Peter Osborne was facing a complaint signed by leaders of the opposition groups over a message he sent in autumn last year.

-It came after a video of Kent County Council’s (KCC) leader Linden Kemkaran shouting and swearing at fellow Reform members was leaked.
+Kent County Councillor Peter Osborne was the subject of a formal complaint, signed by leaders of opposition groups, concerning a message he sent last autumn.
+The alleged threat emerged after a video was leaked, showing Kent County Council (KCC) leader Linden Kemkaran shouting and swearing at fellow Reform members.

 On a Whatsapp group with dozens of councillors, Mr Osborne wrote: “I’m hoping this mole is a bloke so I can punch him right in the jaw.”

+The Press Association has seen an email which states that KCC will take no further action over the complaint.

-The council has since informed KCC group leaders of the Liberal Democrats, Greens, Labour, Conservatives and Independent Reformers that their joint complaint has been rejected and no further action will be taken on the issue.
+The leaders of the Liberal Democrats, Greens, Labour, Conservatives and Independent Reformers on Kent County Council had all accused Mr Osborne of breaching the authority’s councillor code of conduct.

 Reform UK saw the complaint as “vexatious” while opposition leaders have expressed “disappointment” and “concern” over KCC’s decision.